The Controls Technician is responsible for maintaining building automation control systems and related HVAC components.

 5. Performs routine maintenance by restoring and repairing faulty or inoperative equipment; recommending changes and new installations.

-6. Troubleshoots systems by researching and evaluating conditions, advising supervisor and recommending actions.
+6. Troubleshoots systems by researching and evaluating conditions, advising the supervisor, and recommending actions.

-7. Improves operations by calibrating sensors; adjusting pressure-sensitive status switches; adjusting timing clocks; making changes to existing points by moving sensors, equipment, changing control strategy and upgrading equipment.
+7. Improves operations by calibrating sensors; adjusting pressure-sensitive status switches; adjusting timing clocks; making changes to existing points by moving sensors, and equipment, changing control strategy, and upgrading equipment.

 8. Maintains supplies inventory by checking stock to determine inventory level; anticipating needed supplies; placing and expediting orders for supplies; verifying receipt of supplies.

-10. Maintains safe and clean working environment by complying with procedures, rules and regulations.
+10. Maintains a safe and clean working environment by complying with procedures, rules, and regulations.

 11. Ensures operation of tools and equipment used in the job by completing preventive maintenance requirements; following manufacturer’s instructions; troubleshooting malfunctions; calling for repairs; maintaining equipment inventories; evaluating new equipment and techniques.

-12. Maintains continuity among work teams by documenting and communication actions, irregularities and continuing needs.
+12. Maintains continuity among work teams by documenting and communicating actions, irregularities, and continuing needs.

 • 2 plus years’ experience with maintaining and installing building control systems or related experience.